-Tim Chapman serves as the Executive Director of Heritage Action.
-In this role, Chapman is responsible for establishing a long-term, strategic vision for Heritage Action while working alongside The Heritage Foundation leadership to ensure both organizations are working toward common goals.
-The Pennsylvania native is an original co-founder of Heritage Action for America, serving first as its Chief Operating Officer, and has been a driving force in the day-to-day successes of the organization.
+Jessica Anderson serves as the Executive Director of Heritage Action.
+In this role, Anderson is responsible for the strategic vision and operations of Heritage Action while working alongside The Heritage Foundation leadership to ensure both organizations are working toward common goals.

 Josh Arnold was born and raised in Canton, Ohio.
 He graduated from the University of Akron with a bachelor’s degree in international politics (magna cum laude) and a focus on U.S. national security.
 Before rejoining Heritage Action, he worked as Advisor to the President at The Heritage Foundation and was previously Senior Legislative Assistant for Heritage Action’s government relations team.
 He started in D.C. as an intern, then executive assistant for Congressman Jim Jordan of Ohio, former chairman of both the House Freedom Caucus and Republican Study Committee.
 He resides in Washington, D.C.